 - Underweight (or short) Emerging Market debt

-- Overweight (or long) S&P 500
+- Neutral (or 50% exposure) S&P 500

 - Underweight (or short) Emerging Markets